 The programme will be managed by the Pendle Hill Landscape Partnership Board made up of local organisations, community and business representatives.
-The Board will employ a small project delivery team who will be based in the project area and work with the various programme partners to deliver the activity.
-The programme is estimated to cost £2.9m and we have secured a Stage I pass of £2m from Heritage Lottery Fund which earmarks the fund for us, dependant on a Stage 2 application which we will submit in Autumn 2017.
-If that is successful the programme enters a delivery stage in 2018 and will run for four years.
-The remaining £900,000 will be raised from partners including the AONB Partnership, statutory bodies like Natural England and Environment Agency, European Rural Development Programme funding, Landfill tax funds, local businesses and other grants.
+The Board will employ a small project team who will be based in the project area and work with the various programme partners to deliver the activity.
+The programme is currently estimated to cost \pounds 2.4m and will require a grant of \pounds 1.8m from Heritage Lottery Fund which we bid for in June 2015.
+If that is successful the programme enters a development stage, and then delivery will begin in 2018 and run for four years.
+The remaining \pounds 600,000 will be raised from partners including the AONB Partnership, statutory bodies like Natural England and Environment Agency, European Rural Development Programme funding, Landfill tax funds, local businesses and other grants.